 Salt Chemistry Calculator — pH and Classification

-Classify a salt as acidic, basic, or neutral based on its parent acid and base.
+Classify a salt as acidic, basic, or neutral from its parent acid and base.

-Estimates pH of a salt solution using Kb of conjugate base or Ka of conjugate acid.
+Estimates pH using Kb of conjugate base or Ka of conjugate acid.

 When a salt dissolves in water, its ions may react with water (hydrolyze) to shift the pH away from 7.
 Whether a salt is acidic, basic, or neutral depends on the strength of the parent acid and base.